Zayn107/minishell/doc/cmd_structure_rules.md

 All **heredoc**s are executed (*user needs to type input*) but only the last one gets used.
 No information is passed to the **pipe** if there is an **out-direction** before it (*but pipe is executed*).

+### 2.1 In-direction file not valid!
+- The "command chain" in which the invalid in-file is present is not executed.
+- Heredocs are executed regardless, but new files are only created before "invalid in-file" not after.
+- All commands before and after the invalid chain are executed.
+- They are piped up to the point of the invalid command chain and from after but there is no connection through the invalid chain.
+- The exit-status is set accordant to the last command.
+- A valid in-file need to have read permission.

+### 2.2 Out-direction file without write permission
+- Heredocs are executed regardless, but new files are only created before not after out-file with missing write permission
+- Command in is not executed, error msg logged: "`bash: FILE: Permission denied`"
+- Commands before and after are executed but no information is passed trough the chain with missing permission
+- This also applies for append (out-direction), read direction is not needed for append.

 ### Example:
 ![example command structure rule](./img/cmd_rule_structure_bash.png)